RJPearson94/terraform-aws-open-next-examples/basic-auth/README.md

-# Single-zone example
+# Basic Auth example

-This example shows how you can deploy a single next.js app to AWS using open next
+This example shows how you can deploy a single next.js app to AWS that uses AWS WAF to provide basic auth protection for the website

+This is inspired by Vercel's password-protected deployment feature - https://vercel.com/guides/how-do-i-add-password-protection-to-my-vercel-deployment

+Credit to Shinji Nakamatu for this idea - https://dev.to/snaka/implementing-secure-access-control-using-aws-waf-with-ip-address-and-basic-authentication-45hn

 ## Building the example